 Located at Szucha street Nr.
-25, the former German Gestapo headquarters is now a part of the Museum of Independence.
+25, the former German Gestapo headquarters is now known as the Mausoleum of Struggle and Martyrdom a part of the Museum of Independence.
 The building was once a religious center, but during German occupation, the building became the Gestapo headquarters for five years.
 Here, Polish men and women were brought in for interrogation and questioning; many prisoners did not survive.

 There are hundreds of testimonies of what occurred on the interrogation floor.
 There are still a few, very tiny cells, and on the walls you can see where prisoners marked the date or scribbled out prayers.
 One cell was called the “tram” room; this room has tram like seats, and prisoners would be forced to sit in the chair for days, not allowed to move, sleep, speak, or even look at the prisoner next them.
 During interrogations, prisoners were beaten, whipped, electrocuted, or even bitten and attacked by dogs.
 If the prisoners did not give the Nazis the answers they were wanting to hear, the Nazis would often torture or murder the prisoner’s family in front of them.
 From the windows, some of the bored Nazi officers would practice target shooting by killing Jews, identified by their blue and white armband, as they walked by the building.

 In the cellar is where the executions often happened, or after a terrible beating, prisoners would often die.
 Other prisoners were starved to death.
 But after the war, over 5,000 kilograms of human ashes were discovered.

 Today, there is still the interrogation room with the officer’s desk, a Nazi coat, a bookshelf with various torture devices, and a faded framed picture of Adolf Hitler.
 The screams and moans of prisoners were muffled by music; the same radio that used to play at its full volume is still in the hallway